The ultimate West Canada Guide

 Athabasca Glacier

-Located in the Canadian Rocky Mountains, the Columbia Icefield is the largest icefield in the Rocky Mountains of North America.
-With its 325 m2 in area, it is located partly in Banff National Park, but also partly in Jasper National Park.
+Located in the heart of the Canadian Rocky Mountains, the Columbia Icefield is the largest icefield in the Rockies of North America.
+Covering an area of approximately 325 square kilometers, it stretches across both Banff National Park and Jasper National Park.

 Read nextAthabasca Glacier Icewalks in Jasper National Park Canada